yakimka/laravel-notification-channel-turbosms/README.md

 ### Setting up the TurboSms service

-Add your TurboSms login, secret key (hashed password) and default sender name (or phone number) to your `config/services.php`:
+Add your TurboSms SOAP login, SOAP password and default sender name (or phone number) to your `config/services.php`:

 ```php
 // config/services.php